King Cnut the Great, was born to Sweyn Forkbeard

 , daughter of the former ealdorman of Northumbria.
 They were married soon afterwards.
 It is likely that they married by Danish custom of handfasting.

 Having conquered the majority of England Sweyn Forkbeard proclaimed himself King of England.
-King Aethelred, Emma and their children fled to Normandy.
+King Aethelred, his wife Emma and their children fled to Normandy.

 1014 (3rd February)